 A Report of Violation signed by one witness to the dog's behavior, who cannot identify the owner and/or residence of the animal, will be held until a subsequent report pinpoints the residence of the animal.
 Neighbors must be asked to help with this identification.
-No one must feed stray or unidentified animals b.
-Non-Domestic Animals- Feeding of raccoons in Clearwood is Updated 12-05-2022 13 prohibited.
+No one must feed stray or unidentified animals.

+- b.
+Non-Domestic Animals- Feeding of raccoons in Clearwood isprohibited.
 In addition, no Member or Guest may feed their domesticated animals outside if it results in the attraction and feeding of multiple raccoons on a regular basis.
-A \$100 fine will be issued for the first offense and every offense thereafter.

-- 3. Signs No signs of any kind shall be displayed in Clearwood, with the exception of the following: - a.
+A \$100 fine will be issued for the first offense and every offense thereafter. - 3.
+Signs No signs of any kind shall be displayed in Clearwood, with the exception of the following: - a.
 One sign for each residential/recreational lot of not more than two (2) square feet, identifying the occupants thereof.
 Occupants in the context of signs is defined as and limited to the member(s) name, address and/or division and lot. - b.
 One sign of not more than five (5) square feet, advertising a residential/recreational lot for sale or rent. - c.
 Signs in common areas designated for community use provided by the CCA. - d.
-Political Yard Signs are not prohibited in the Clearwood Community Association before a primary or general election provided that such signs meet the following reasonable rules and regulations: - i.
-No more than two yard signs are allowed on a lot.

-ii.
-Signs may not be more than two feet by three feet (six square feet) and must be placed exclusively on a member's property.
+Political Yard Signs are not prohibited in the Clearwood Community Association before a primary, special, or general election provided that such signs meet the following reasonable rules and regulations: - i.
+No more than two yard signs are allowed on a lot. - ii.
+Signs may not be more than 18 by 24 inches and must be placed exclusively on a member's property. - iii.
+A fine may be assessed if signs do not comply with this section. - 4.
+Refuse Collection/Disposition and Dumping on Clearwood Community Association Property- No items, including but not limited to, trash, garbage, ashes, refuse, ruins or other remains of any kind (including disabled vehicles) shall be thrown, dumped, placed, disposed of, or permitted to remain on land in Clearwood Community Association, vacant or otherwise.
+No dumping on Clearwood Community Association property at any time.
+No debris and/or personal items may remain on Clearwood Community Association property at any time.
+Personal items left on Clearwood Community Association property will be deemed abandoned and may be disposed of.